 Morning music and chat.

-Late night conversation and great music with Graham on BBC WM.
+Late night conversation and great music with Graham across the West and East Midlands.

 Three hours of the world’s greatest love songs with Graham Torrington.